floatpane/floatpane-windows/README.md

 ---

-**floatpane** is a minimal utility for macOS that lets you quickly browse and set your desktop wallpaper.
-It's designed to be invoked with a global keyboard shortcut and floats above all other windows, making it compatible with tiling window managers like **Aerospace** and **yabai**.
+**floatpane** is a minimal utility for Windows that lets you quickly browse and set your desktop wallpaper.
+It's designed to be invoked with a global keyboard shortcut and floats above all other windows.

 ## 🎬 Demo